Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 Motion parallax has it's limits, of course.
 It's less effective for far away distances, and less effective for moving objects (i.e. objects moving differently than the world around them.
 It's all relative).

-> A quick note: If you do implement dust motes in VR, don't have them flutter or move too rapidly.

 #### Dust Motes
 Having small points floating around in space is an extremely effective way to establish space and scale in VR.
 Dust motes, bits of dust floating around, often require no contextual explanation for their existence, and they can go a long way to help.